-Listing 1: Generated "EnterMyname" macro.
+Listing 4: Generated "EnterMyname" macro.

 '''

+REM

-REM BASIC
+BASIC

 Sub Main

 End Sub

 sub EnterMyName

-rem ------
+rem -----

 rem define variables

 dim document as object

 dim dispatcher as object

-rem -----
+rem ------

 rem get access to the document

 document = ThisComponent.CurrentController.Frame

 dispatcher = createUnoService("com.sun.star.frame.DispatchHelper")

+rem -----

 dim args1(0) as new com.sun.star.beans.PropertyValue

 args1(0).Name = "Text"

 args1(0).Value = "Andrew Pitonyak"

-dispatcher.executeDispatch(document, ".uno:InsertText", "", 0, args1())

-end sub

 '''

+dispatcher.executeDispatch(document, ".uno:InsertText", "", 0, args1()) end sub

-The macro in Listing 1 is not as complicated as it first appears.
+The macro in Listing 4 is not as complicated as it first appears.
 Learning a few things helps significantly in understanding the generated macros.
 The discussion starts with features near the top of the macro listing and describes them.
-If you like to avoid details, then simply change the text "Andrew Pitonyak" to what you want to insert at the current cursor position.
+If you like to avoid details, then simply change the text "Andrew Pitonyak" in the macro above to what you want to insert at the current cursor position.